Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 Give the user several ways to locate and access specific content, locate the web page being viewed in a set of pages.
 When the page is a step in a process where the pages follow one after the other, providing a way to locate can be ignored.

 **Checklist: **
-Make sure that several systems allow you to locate and access a page or content in the site & nbsp ;: a search tool on the entire site, a site map, a global navigation menu, a breadcrumb trail...
+Make sure that several systems allow you to locate and access a page or content in the site: a search tool on the entire site, a site map, a global navigation menu, a breadcrumb trail…

 **User Objective: **
 Allow all users to find their way in order to access more easily all the content of the site.